polyswarmer/documentation/_i18n/en/_docs/Level-0-scratch-to-eicar.md

 ### Git

-We'll need to grab a a few source code repositories; it'll be easiest to use Git.
+We'll need to grab a few source code repositories; it'll be easiest to use Git.
 Please [install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for your development environment.